MathewIsherwood/PizzaVan/README.md

 ## User Stories
 ### Guest User Stories (Users Without an Account)

-- As a guest, I want to `browse the pizzas`, so I can see what pizzas are available. - Done
+- As a guest, I want to `browse the pizzas`, so I can see what pizzas are available.
-- As a guest, I want to `see the truck’s location`, so I can find out where to get a pizza. - Done
 - As a guest, I want to `sign up` easily, so I can place an order without hassle.
-- As a guest, I want to see `special pizzas`, so I can try something new.
-- As a guest, I want to see `other customer reviews`, so I can decide which pizza to try next.

 ### Customer User Stories (Users logged in)

-- As a customer, I want to see `special pizzas`, so I can try something new.- Done
-- As a customer, I want to `see the truck’s location`, so I can find out where to get a pizza.
-- As a customer, I want to see the `truck’s schedule`, so I know when and where I can pick up my order.
-- As a customer, I want to see an `estimated pickup time`, so I know when my pizza will be ready.
-- As a customer, I want to schedule an order in advance, so I can pick it up at my `preferred time`.
-- As a customer, I want to order `multiple pizzas` at once, so I can buy food for my family or group. - Done
+- As a customer, I want to order `multiple pizzas` at once, so I can buy food for my family or group.
 - As a customer, I want to receive an `order confirmation`, so I know my order was successfully placed.
+- As a customer, I want to `order a single pizza`, just for me.
-- As a customer, I want to see `other customer reviews`, so I can decide which pizza to try next.
+- As a customer, I want to be able to `edit my order`, got to be able to change my mind!
-- As a customer, I want to `leave a review` after my order, so I can share my experience.
+- As a customer, I want to be able to `delete my order`, changed my mind!

 ## Admin (Business Owner) User Stories
-- As an admin, I want to `feature special pizzas`, so customers can see what’s new.
-- As a admin, I want to `set the truck’s location`.
-- As an admin I want to `set weekly schedules`, so customers can plan their visits.
 - As an admin, I want to `view and manage incoming orders`, so I can prepare them efficiently.
-- As an admin, I want to update `order status` and `estimated pickup time`, so customers know when their pizza is ready.
+- As an admin, I want to update `order status` so customers know when their pizza is ready.
-- As an admin, I want to `view & approve customer reviews`, so I can improve my service.

 ## Flow Diagram
 ![User Flow Diagram](planning_files/UserFlowDiagram.jpg)